-The Bank received a report that the Report of Possession of Large Volume, dated November 9, 2015, submitted by FMR LLC to the Director-General of the Kanto Finance Bureau, states that the firm holds 85,642,157 shares (holding ratio: 7.19%) as of the update of this Report.
-However, because the Bank was unable to verify the actual number of shares held by the firm as of the update of this Report, the firm is not included in the list of major shareholders above.
+The revised Report of Possession of Large Volume, which was provided for public view as of June 7, 2016, states that FMR LLC held 66,058,897 shares of the Bank (holding ratio: 5.55%) as of May 31, 2015.

+However, because the Bank was unable to verify the actual number of shares held by the firm as of the end of the fiscal year under review, the firm is not included in the list of major shareholders above.